 The investment in a night time economy could increase the potential for anti-social behaviour/nuisance.
-It
+It could also generate additional traffic, although more residents may stay reducing the need to travel elsewhere.

-The increased cultural added value could lead to additional traffic because of the greater number of visitors, the new developments.
+The increased cultural added value could lead to additional traffic because of the greater number of visitors, although this could be offset to at least some degree by retaining existing residents in the town.

 This could lead to additional traffic which could be offset in part be retaining existing residents in the town.

-Development could see some existing businesses being displaced, although the aim is to replace them within
+Development could see some existing businesses being displaced, although the aim is to replace them within the new developments.